FAQ

 How long after the introduction of the Caribbean guilder can the Netherlands-Antillean guilder still be used for payments?

-Cash payments in Netherlands-Antillean guilder will be accepted for up to 3 months as of the introduction of the Caribbean guilder on March 31, 2025.
+Cash payments in Netherlands-Antillean guilders will be accepted for up to 3 months as of the introduction of the Caribbean guilder on March 31, 2025.
 This means that you can make cash payments in NAf until June 30, 2025.
-You will receive your change (mainly) in Caribbean guilder.
+You will receive your change (mainly) in Caribbean guilders.

-Where can I exchange my Netherlands-Antillean guilder for Caribbean guilder and for how long?
+Where can I exchange my Netherlands-Antillean guilders for Caribbean guilders and for how long?

-What will be the denominations of the Caribbean Guilder?
+What are the denominations of the Caribbean guilder?

-The Caribbean-guilder coins will be issued in the following denominations: 5 guilders, 1 guilder, 50 cents, 25 cents, 10 cents, 5 cents and 1 cent.
-For banknotes, the denominations will be 200 guilders, 100 guilders, 50 guilders, 20 guilders and 10 guilders.
+The Caribbean-guilder coins are issued in the following denominations: 5 guilders, 1 guilder, 50 cents, 25 cents, 10 cents, 5 cents and 1 cent.
+For banknotes, the denominations are 200 guilders, 100 guilders, 50 guilders, 20 guilders and 10 guilders.

-The NAf 250-guilder banknote will be replaced by the 200 Caribbean-guilder note and the NAf 25-guilder banknote by the 20 Caribbean-guilder note.
+The NAf 250-guilder banknote is replaced by the 200 Caribbean-guilder note and the NAf 25-guilder banknote by the 20 Caribbean-guilder note.
 The new banknote denominations are more in line with the general international payment-system practices, such as in the case of the euro and the U.S. dollar.

-How will the visually impaired be able to recognize the different denominations of XCG banknotes?
+How are the visually impaired able to recognize the different denominations of Caribbean guilder banknotes?

 The Caribbean guilder banknotes have a number of features that assist blind and partially sighted people to recognize different banknote denominations.
 The accessibility features that you can find on our banknotes include: